TrickfireRobotics/urc-2023/motherboard/readme.md

 In the root directory, `./urc-2023`, run the following commands to download the pico-sdk.

-`git submodule init` -> This initlaizes your local configration file
+`git submodule init` -> This initializes your local configuration file

 `git submodule update` -> Fetches all the data from the pico-sdk repo